VasanthiP/test1/README.md

 	4.REST-Assured Java API is to test REST webservices and has no direct support for SOAP webservices.
 	  However, REST-Assured can test SOAP webservices by adding xml request in the body and execute POST HTTP request.

 	5.Solves the complexity of testing correlated APIs as any test step can use data (body value, header or cookie) received in the previous steps.

-	6.It allows the tes
+	6.It allows the test script to be written without knowledge of any code, it allows the involvement of non-programmers as  well.